-- Only operate the valve when it is in a safe and functional state. - At least once per shift, check the valve for damage visible from the outside and defects such as leakage or damaged cables or connectors. - ▶ Report changes, including to the operating behavior, damage, and defects to the responsible department immediately.
-If necessary, shut down the machine immediately and secure it. - ► ⇒ Chap.
-"2.1 Handling in accordance with safety requirements", page 13 - ► ⇔ Chap.
-"10.3 Trouble shooting", page 149
+- Only operate the valve when it is in a safe and functional state. - At least once per shift, check the valve for damage visible from the outside and defects such as leakage or damaged cables or connectors. - Report changes, including to the operating behavior, damage, and defects to the responsible department immediately.
+If necessary, stop the machine immediately and secure it. - ► The cable glands must be checked at regularly-prescribed intervals.
+For details, see standard DIN EN 60079-17. - ► ⇔ Chap.
+"2.1 Handling in accordance with safety requirements", page 14 - ► ⇒ Chap.
+"10.3 Trouble shooting", page 158

-An explosion can be triggered by sparks when switching on the
+An explosion can be triggered by sparks when switching on the machine.

-- Open connectors for the interface must absolutely be covered before start-up. - The eXLink connectors from CEAG must be mounted according to the instructions in the operating instructions for the eXLink connectors. - In the standard model with a screw plug, the service connector X10 is not permitted for use in a hazardous area. - The service connector X10 in the standard model M8, 3-pin must be sealed with the original screw plug belonging to the valve before start-up. - When mounting the screw plug for the service connector X10, make sure that the seal and the thread of the screw plug as well as the thread in the electronic housing of the valve are not damaged. - In case of damage to the screw plug for the service connector X10 or the threads in the electronic housing, the valve must not be operated. - Tightening torque for screw plug: ⇒ Chap.
-"3.1.2 Representative depiction of the valve", page 17
+- Open connectors for the interface must absolutely be covered before start-up. - ► The eXLink connectors from CEAG must be mounted according to the instructions in the operating instructions for the eXLink connector. - ▶ In its standard model with screw plug, the service connector X10 is not permitted for use in hazardous area. - ► The service connector X10 in the standard model M8, 3-pin must be sealed with the original screw plug belonging to the valve before start-up. - ► For mounting of the screw plug of the service connector X10, it must be observed that the gasket and the threads of the screw plug as well as the threads in the electronic housing of the valve are not damaged. - ► In case of damage to the screw plug of the service connector X10 or the threads in the electronic housing, the valve must not be operated. - ► Tightening torque screw plug: ⇒ Chap.
+"3.1.2 Representative depiction of the valve", page 18